eigentaylor/eigentaylor.github.io/_previews/2026-07-02-better-choices-strategy.md

 One might wonder if this system is *more* manipulable than a typical Condorcet method, since voters can submit more complex preferences.
 I will show that this system is no more manipulable than a typical Condorcet method--that is to say that an intransitive ballot does not create an advantageous position for a transitive voter.

 In this post, I define a model of strategic manipulation in this system and show that it is *very* difficult to manipulate.
 In practice, there is essentially no reason to vote in any way but with complete honesty.
+It should be noted that this is not a question of "if voters act strategically (for no good reason), how good are the outcomes<d-footnote>This is often what VSE<d-cite key="quinn2017vseSummary"></d-cite> and other <a href="https://www.equal.vote/gaming_the_vote">"gameability" simulations</a> do: If voters apply a specific, coded strategy, how do the outcomes fare?</d-footnote>?"
+Think of this model as measuring how successful a heist, executed by a perfectly coordinated omniscient voter bloc, can possibly be.

 I primarily focus on the three candidate case, but some of these results generalize beyond that.
 Warning to the reader: this post is a bit more technical than my usual.